linitio/aws-resume/README.md

 # aws-resume
-A jekyll theme to create an online resume inspired by aws graphic
+A jekyll theme to create an online resume inspired by aws graphic theme